OMRIFIJI/dots-bspwm/README.md

 # My main dots

+## Warning
+I use this branch to specifically backup config of my current PC.
+It probably won't work on your PC.

 ## Overview
 My dots for bspwm PC setup.
 A good half is shamelessly stolen from [phuocn0302](https://github.com/phuocn0302/dotfiles).
 Kudos to open source!